druidmentalized/NetworkingServer/README.md

 - /rules — shows server rules
 - /bannedWords — shows banned words
 - /nickname — sets your new nickname
-- /dm <usernickname> <message> — addressing message to a specific user
+- /dm "usernickname" "message" — addressing message to a specific user
-- /dm <usernickname1>, <usernickname2> <message> — addressing message to group of specific users
+- /dm "usernickname1", "usernickname2" "message" — addressing message to group of specific users
-- /em <usernickname> <message> — addressing message to anyone else but this user
+- /em "usernickname" "message" — addressing message to anyone else but this user
-- /em <usernickname1>, <usernickname2> <message> — addressing message to everyone else but group of specific users
+- /em "usernickname1", "usernickname2" "message" — addressing message to everyone else but group of specific users
 - /exit — leaving the server
 - Writing plain text will result in messaging using global chat available to all users